g4nkd/403bypasser/README.md

 ```

 ### Extra (manual) 403 bypass
 Modifying the Host header can bypass virtual host-based restrictions.
-In a scenario multi-tenant setup restricts access unless a specific host header is used.
+A subdomain found can be used for the parameter to achieve the bypass.

 Example:
 ```bash